-- a) The branch has adequate monitoring and control process over dormant or in-operative accounts and re-activation of accounts is carried as per the approved process. - b) The Branch has provided interest expenses as per approved interest rate applicable from time to time and credited to respective deposits/interest accrued till the date of Balance Sheet for all the category of deposits. - c) The Branch has charged interest from saving accounts wherein there is Debit Balance or in case of overdraft facility or any other specific circumstances. - d) The Branch has deducted TDS on all interest credited/accrued for deposits as per the requirements of Income Tax Act, 1961, as applicable.

-- e) All matured and unclaimed term deposits are classified as Demand Deposits.
-Further, interest has been accrued basis Savings Accounts interest rate on such unclaimed deposits. - f) All savings and current accounts having debit balances are shown as Advances. - g) The branch has recorded all known and anticipated liabilities in the financial statements.
+- The branch has adequate monitoring and control process over dormant or in-operative accounts and re-activation of accounts is carried as per the approved process. - b) The Branch has provided interest expenses as per approved interest rate applicable from time to time and credited to respective deposits/interest accrued till the date of Balance Sheet for all the category of deposits. - c) The Branch has charged interest from saving accounts wherein there is Debit Balance or in case of overdraft facility or any other specific circumstances. - d) The Branch has deducted TDS on all interest credited/accrued for deposits as per the requirements of Income Tax Act, 1961, as applicable. - e) All matured and unclaimed term deposits are classified as Demand Deposits.
+Further, interest has been accrued on the basis of Savings Accounts interest rate on such unclaimed deposits. - All savings and current accounts having debit balances are shown as Advances. - g) The branch has recorded all known and anticipated liabilities in the financial statements and there are no other unrecorded liabilities, which require provision or any other disclosure in the Financials.
 Liabilities on account of GST have been correctly recorded.